 The Meiklejohn Years (1951-1975)

 expanded rapidly and the medical school began to garner a reputation as a

 first human liver transplant, putting CU on the map as a training ground

 The Schrier Years (1976-2002)

-When Robert Schrier, M.D., took the helm of the DOM in July, 1976, it consisted of 75 full-time faculty and brought in $3 million annually in research grants.
-When he left 26 years later, the full-time faculty had swelled to 500 and external grants had risen to $100 million.
+When Robert Schrier, MD, took the helm of the DOM in July 1976, it consisted of 75 full-time faculty and brought in $3M annually in research grants.
+When he left 26 years later, the full-time faculty had swelled to 500 and external grants had risen to $100M.

-He’d also established the first endowed chair, named after his predecessor, ushering in a new era of once-unheard-of philanthropic support for the department.
-(Today, the department has 27 endowed chairs).
+He’d also established the first endowed chair, named after his predecessor, ushering in a new era of once-unheard-of philanthropic support for the department – today, the department has 27 endowed chairs.

 Schrier entered his post with a whopping 10 faculty positions to fill, and a meager $100,000 in seed money to get them here.
 He insisted on heading all the national searches and went on to assemble a dream team of specialty Division Heads, each of whom brought along a wealth of equipment, expertise and NIH grant funding (eight have gone on to chair their own departments of medicine at other schools).
 He also founded five new divisions, including Medical Oncology, Health Care Policy and Research, and Internal Medicine, and established a new PhD in Clinical Science Program to groom future physician-scientists.

 “A lot of the medical students around the country started applying to the University of Colorado and we became one of the most competitive programs in the country to get into,” recalls Schrier.

 the leadership of Department Chair Robert Anderson, MD, from 2002 to